 Here are the best smartwatches that work with both Android and iPhone

-Choosing a smartwatch can be difficult, especially since many options are pricey and sometimes platform exclusive.
-The Apple Watch and Galaxy Watch 4 are the first examples that come to mind, fitting perfectly into the exclusive space.
-But the benefits of a smartwatch are real, and having an option that works well with either platform is neat.
-These devices are somewhat vital if you're looking to improve your health and keep track of your daily activities, notifications included.
+Choosing a smartwatch can be difficult since the best options are often platform exclusive.
+The Apple Watch and Galaxy Watch 5 are the perfect examples of this notion.
+Nevertheless, the benefits of a smartwatch are real, and having one that works great, irrespective of the smartphone you own, is vital.
+So if you've been looking for one that works with Android and iPhone, this guide lists the best cross-compatible smartwatches available to help you find the right option.

-So if you've been looking to get a device that functions well, regardless of the phone you own, this article explores the best smartwatches compatible with Android phones and iPhones.

 Garmin Venu 2 Plus